naga510/sample-rest-api/README.md

 # sample-rest-api
-this is a sample rest api
+this is a sample rest api.